PKU-ZLR/PKU-ZLR.github.io/_pages/about.md

 Research
 ======
-My research interests lie primarily in the fields of Operating Systems, Program Analysis and Hardware in general.
-My currently research focuses on static analysis for  resource allocation strategies, task scheduling methodologies, and shared resource partitioning techniques in data centers.
+My research interests primarily lie in the fields of Computer Architecture, Operating Systems, and Program Analysis.
+My current research focuses on co-designing hardware, software, and programming analysis for resource allocation and task scheduling techniques in next-generation data centers.

-Drop me an email if you’d like to chat!
+Feel free to drop me an email if you’d like to chat!